Will Mohsin Beg become Pakistan's interim prime minister after Imran Khan's departure? - ExBulletin

 Several heavyweights have left the PTI to join the IPP including Fawad Chaudhry, former governor of Sindh Imran Ismail, Amir Kiani among others.

-As Pakistan sinks deeper into the economic slump, politicians have started to focus on expatriates as the possible silver bullet to bail out the beleaguered economy of South Asian countries.
+As Pakistan sinks deeper into the economic slump, politicians have begun to focus on expats as the possible silver bullet to bail out the embattled South Asian nation’s economy.

 On a zoom call Sunday with his rapidly depleting stock of loyalists, Khan also spoke of the critical role the Pakistani diaspora could play in rescuing the sinking ship of the economy.